richnusgeeks/devops/WebFrameworks/Golang/Echo/scripts/webapp_crud_test/README.md

 - Execute `./create_webapp_crudtest_stack.sh cleandown` to bringdown the stack and cleanup the resources

+- You could execute `./create_webapp_crudtest_stack.sh lint` for the linting of Dockerfiles and Shellscripts we're using to impose their best practices

 - You could execute `./create_webapp_crudtest_stack.sh` to see all options provided by the driver script